kialanpillay/neural-network/README.md

 ## neural_network.h

 This is a header file that contains the ```NeuralNetwork``` Class declaration.
 This class provides the major functionality.
-The class consists of several member variables that store: the number of layers in the neural network (excluding input layer), the learning rate for the perceptron training rule, ```Data``` objects that hold test and training data respectively, and ```vector``` variables that contain the bias parameters for each perceptron and ```Layer``` objects (model).
+The class consists of several member variables that store: the number of layers in the neural network (excluding input layer), the learning rate for the perceptron training rule, ```Data``` objects that hold test and training data respectively, and ```vector``` variables that contain the bias parameters for each neuron and ```Layer``` objects (model).
 The class also has a default constructor and two different parameterised constructors.
 The class is designed in a fairly generic manner and can accommdate any number of hidden layers and neurons in each layer.

 ## neural_network.cpp